Microsoft Paint or 'MS Paint' is a basic graphics/painting utility that is included in all the Microsoft Windows versions.

 - MS Paint can be used to draw, colour and edit pictures, including imported pictures from a digital camera for example.

-- MS Paint is found in the Windows Start menu within the Accessories Folder.
+- MS Paint is found by using the search button/icon on the bottom taskbar.

-- It can save creations in standard formats such as .jpg and .bmp
+- It can save creations in standard formats such as .jpg and .png

 - Paint can enable ‘painting’ by dragging the mouse and using different types of artistic brushes or pens that can give for example a watercolour or oil effect.
 The paint also ‘runs out’ on certain brushes after a period of time so that the brush needs to be put back into the colour again, as if it was a real painting brush.